oktadev/okta-blog/_source/_posts/2023-07-27-spring-graphql-react.md

 Now let's create a Single Page Application (SPA) to consume the GraphQL API with React and Next.js.
 The list of companies will display in a [MUI](https://mui.com/material-ui/getting-started/) [Data Grid](https://mui.com/x/react-data-grid/) component.
 The application will use Next.js' `app` router.
 The `src/app` folder will only contain routing files, and the UI components and application code will be in other folders.

-Install Node and in a terminal run:
+Install Node and in a terminal run the `create-next-app` command, at the parent directory of the Spring Boot application.
+It will create a project folder for the client application at the same level as the server application folder:

 ```shell
 npx create-next-app@13.4.19